Dariojpenna/HarvardCSS/finalProject/finalProject/Readme.md

 contact.
 Also an icon on the project tabs to make it a little more enjoyable.
--It should be noted that the deposit function was used as a way of entering money as a salary and to prove -The super user has the possibility to change, add or modify any model or feature
+-It should be noted that the deposit function was used as a way of entering money as a salary and to prove -The super user has the possibility to change, add or modify any model or feature -A digital credit card was also added which is just something decorative

 -Technologies Used:
 Django: Framework for building web applications.